Your Business. Your Agent. Built in Minutes, Not Months.

 Templates are pre-built starting points for common jobs like lead routing, invoice follow-up, or weekly reporting.
 A custom agent is built from your specific description with no template constraints.
 Most users start with a template for standard jobs and use custom build mode for needs unique to their business.

-Last updated 20 March 2026
+Last updated 1 May 2026

 Next step

-The best next step is usually a template, integration, guide, or pricing page that explains how this workflow actually gets deployed.
+The best next step is usually a template, integration, guide, or pricing page that explains how this task actually gets set up.

 Custom AI Agents templates